virtual-cast/Zenject/Documentation/SubContainers.md

 Also note that we can add installers to our ship sub-container in the same way that we add installers to our Scene Context - just by dropping them into the Installers property of GameObjectContext.

 In this example we used MonoBehaviour's for everything but this is just one of several ways to implement Facades/Subcontainers.
-In the <a href="../README.md#zenject-philophy">spirit of not enforcing any one way of doing things on the user</a>, we also present <a href="#using-game-object-contexts-no-monobehaviours">another approach</a> below that doesn't use any MonoBehaviour's at all.
+In the <a href="../README.md#zenject-philophy">spirit of not enforcing any one way of doing things</a>, we also present <a href="#using-game-object-contexts-no-monobehaviours">another approach</a> below that doesn't use any MonoBehaviour's at all.

 ## <a id="dynamic-game-object-contexts"></a>Creating Game Object Context's Dynamically